heardpautin/Cloud-Security-DevOps-Portfolio./README.md

-# Cloud-Decurity-DevOps-Portfio
+# Cloud-Security-DevOps-Portfolio
-Portfolio shocasing projecs in Cloiud Security, DevOps and GRC.
+Portfolio showcasing projects in Cloud Security, DevOps, and GRC.